 (6) to the extent possible, other independent information to corroborate that provided by the individual (e.g. references not supplied by the individual).

-The scope must include at least the 7 years preceding the date of the background investigation or since the individual’s eighteenth birthday, whichever is shorter. .
+The scope must include at least the 7 years preceding the date of the background investigation or since the individual’s eighteenth birthday, whichever is shorter.
+The licensee must document in the record of investigation any refusal, unwillingness, or inability to provide information.
+The licensee must also attempt to obtain the information from an alternative source.
 [37.25(a)]

 Verify whether grandfathered individuals were previously determined to be trustworthy and reliable under the Fingerprint Orders or applicable provisions of Part 73.
 [37.25(b)]